Row rect Shape Decorative svg added to top

 Graduate and undergraduate students work at the bench in Dennis D'Amico's lab at the Agricultural Biotechnology Laboratory

-At UConn, our faculty, staff, and students are dedicated to learning more about the world around them through research.
+Our faculty, staff, and students are dedicated to learning more about the world around them through research.
 That’s what makes us one of the nation’s top public universities.

 Child and Adolescent Anxiety Lab at UConn Waterbury